 The swelling of the baby’s scalp immediately after birth and delivery is called Caput Succedaneum.
 It is an indication that the baby went through a difficult delivery.
 Pediatricians may look for other signs and symptoms of brain injury since difficult delivery may result in oxygen deprivation.

 Scalp swelling and other birth injuries occur due to the pressure of the baby’s head against the birth canal during delivery.
 This is not a life-threatening condition.
 However, this may cause anxiety on the part of the parents and the baby may have slight discomfort and, in some cases, may develop jaundice.

 Read this post to know more about the causes, signs, complications, diagnosis, and treatment of caput succedaneum in babies.

 The following factors may increase the risk of caput succedaneum in babies (1).

 - The most common cause of caput succedaneum is a long and difficult delivery.
-Usually, a baby’s head is not protected by the amniotic sac after the membranes rupture.
+Usually, a baby’s head is not protected by the amniotic sac after the membranes have already ruptured.
 If delivery is delayed after the amniotic sac rupture, the chances of caput succedaneum are higher than usual.

 - Early rupture of the amniotic membrane may even cause swelling of the head in utero due to lack of cushioning.
 This is noticeable during a prenatal ultrasound.

-- It is usually more common during vertex delivery, where the baby’s head emerges first.
+- It is usually more common during vertex or cephalic delivery, where the baby’s head emerges first.

 - Babies born through C-section may also develop caput since the baby’s head is susceptible to external pressure.